lunarc/lunarc_docs/docs/getting_started/gfxlauncher.md

 In this window you can set

 * Jobname: Specify a jobname to identify your job with e.g. squeue on a command line
-* Task per node: Number of cores to be used for your job.
+* Tasks per node: Number of cores to be used for your job.
 Make sure your application can utilise all the requested cores.
 Your project will be charged for all the cores you request here
 * Memory per cpu: leave unchecked if you want to use default settings.
 If you check the box, you can enter the amount of memory per core you need in MB.
 If you request more memory than your fair share, your project will be charged for the cores left without memory.
 * Full node: By checking the box you request all the cores and memory of the resource specified.
 Your project will be charged for the full node.